Snehamante Idera

 Snehamante Idera is a 2001 Indian Telugu-language buddy comedy drama film produced by R. B. Choudary under the Super Good Films banner and directed by Balasekaran.
 It stars Nagarjuna Akkineni, Sumanth, Sudhakar, Bhumika Chawla and Prathyusha, with music composed by Shiva Shankar.
-It is a remake of the Malayalam film Friends.
-Though it is remade from Malayalam film, Telugu version mostly retained the format of the film's Tamil remake.
+It is the Telugu remake of the Malayalam film Friends.
+Though it is remade from the Malayalam original, the Telugu version mostly retained the format of the film's Tamil version.
 It was dubbed into Hindi in 2007 as Naya Jigar.